rati-ecosystem/rati-protocol/whitepaper.md

-# $RATi: On-Chain AI & Digital Identity Whitepaper
+# $RATi On-Chain AI & Digital Identity Solution Whitepaper

 > _"AI should not just execute—it must live."_